-AMBER AT THE LANDMARK MANDARIN ORIENTAL, HONG KONG RANKS NO.20 ON THE WORLD’S 50 BEST RESTAURANTS LIST FOR SIX CONSECUTIVE YEARS
+AMBER AT THE LANDMARK MANDARIN ORIENTAL, HONG KONG RANKS NO.24 ON THE WORLD’S 50 BEST RESTAURANTS LIST 2017

-An annual celebration of global gastronomy that recognises restaurants around the world for their culinary prowess, the prestigious World’s 50 Best Restaurants list, seen as Oscars of the fine dining world, is formed by the most influential panel of almost 1,000 international food critics, chefs, restaurateurs and highly regarded food experts across 27 regions around the world.
+An annual celebration of global gastronomy that recognizes restaurants around the world for their culinary prowess, the prestigious World’s 50 Best Restaurants list, seen as Oscars of the fine dining world, is formed by the most influential panel of almost 1,000 international restaurant industry experts across 26 regions around the world.

-With talented chef Richard Ekkebus at the helm, the star-studded Amber restaurant has been honoured with prestigious awards including a Two Michelin Star accolade in the “Michelin Guide Hong Kong, Macau”, which it has held since 2009, for eight consecutive years, as well as the 4th spot and China’s Best Restaurant on the San Pellegrino’s Asia’s 50 Best Restaurants list which came out earlier this year.
+With talented chef Richard Ekkebus at the helm, the star-studded Amber restaurant has been honoured with prestigious awards including a Two Michelin Star accolade in the “Michelin Guide Hong Kong, Macau”, which it has held since 2009, for nine consecutive years, as well as the 3rd spot and China’s Best Restaurant on the San Pellegrino’s Asia’s 50 Best Restaurants list which came out earlier this year.

 For more information, please contact Public Relations Department at +852 2132 0188.